b-r3ad/Azure-Honeypot-SIEM/README.md

 # Step 1: Create the Lab Environment:
 1. **Create a Resource Group** - Named 'SOC-Lab' for this setup.
 2. **Create a Virtual Network** - Ensures connectivity for the lab.
-3. **Deploy a Virtual Machine (VM)** - Using Windows 10 for my target system, however feel free to choose whichever setup you would like.
+3. **Deploy a Virtual Machine (VM)** - Using Windows 10 for the target system; however, feel free to choose whichever setup you'd like.

 ### Initial Environment:
 ![Initial Environment](images/initialenvironment.png)